WordPress/openverse/.vale/README.md

 ov just .vale/run
 ```

-This recipe _always_ builds Vale.
-The Openverse Vale docker image is fast to
-build, and the most expensive steps are cached.
-Docker will automatically reuse
-the pre-existing image unless there are changes to the Vale configuration.

-Typically it is unnecessary to run Vale directly, as pre-commit automatically
+Typically, it is unnecessary to run Vale directly, as pre-commit automatically
 runs Vale on each commit.
 You only need to run Vale directly when iterating on
 changes to Openverse's Vale configuration.

-Refer to the `VALE_FILES` variable [in the justfile](./justfile) to identify
+Refer to the `_files` recipe [in the `justfile`](./justfile) to identify which
-which files we currently check with Vale.
-A comment on the variable explains the
+files we currently check with Vale.
+A comment on the recipe explains the
 rationale for that choice.
 The list of files will ideally expand in the future
 to include all textual content in the repository.